 Debate rages over the effectiveness of MBTI tests, with some academics arguing that the test is not based on scientific evidence and is therefore “meaningless when it comes to determining someone’s ability or suitability for job roles“.

-As the test is self-reported, it can be an excellent way of allowing staff space to be self-aware and reflect on their strengths and weaknesses.
+As the test is self-reported, it can be an excellent way of allowing staff space to build self-awareness and reflect on their strengths and weaknesses.

-Research suggests that employees who see themselves clearly can be more confident, creative and effective as leaders.
+Research suggests that employees with high levels of self-awareness are more likely to be confident, creative and effective as leaders.

 People who understand their own personality type are also better able to see how they relate to others, which can improve their confidence and communication skills.